Coherently enhanced radiation friction in laser-plasma collisions

-Indeed, RF was observed experimentally \cite{cole_prx2018,poder_prx2018} in the collisions of ultrarelativistic electron beams (electron energy $\mathcal{E}\approx 0.25 - 2$~GeV corresponding to $\gamma\approx 500-4000$) with an intense laser pulse ($a_0\approx 25$, $I\approx 1.3\cdot 10^{21}$ W/cm${}^2$, $T=45$ fs, $\lambda_L=800$ nm) ensuring $\mathcal{R}\sim 0.1-1$, see also the latest experiment \cite{los_arxiv2024}.
-Another way to match the condition (\ref{LLcond}) would be to increase the laser--particle interaction time $T$, e.g. by using flying focus laser pulses, as suggested in Ref.~\cite{formanek_pra2022}.

-The experiments \cite{cole_prx2018,poder_prx2018,los_arxiv2024} were technically challenging as they required an overlap in space and time of ultrashort (tens of fs) tightly focused (up to few $\mu$m) laser pulses with an ultrarelativistic particle beam.
-Besides, one had to control the interaction parameters, which are very hard to measure directly \cite{los_arxiv2024_2}.
+Indeed, RF was observed experimentally \cite{cole_prx2018,poder_prx2018,los_natcomm2026} in collisions of ultrarelativistic electron beams (electron energy $\mathcal{E}\approx 0.25 - 2$~GeV, $\gamma\approx 500-4000$) with an intense laser pulse ($a_0\approx 25$, $I\approx 1.3\cdot 10^{21}$ W/cm${}^2$, $T=45$ fs, $\lambda_L=800$ nm) ensuring $\mathcal{R}\sim 0.1-1$.
+Such experiments are technically challenging as require an overlap of ultrashort tightly focused laser pulses with an ultrarelativistic electron bunch and control of interaction parameters that are hard to measure directly \cite{los_hplse2025}.
+Alternatively, Eq.~(\ref{LLcond}) can be met by increasing the interaction time $T$, e.g., with flying-focus pulses \cite{formanek_pra2022}.

-Here we suggest another strategy to observe RF in a collision of a laser pulse with a charged particle bunch.
-Instead of demanding high particle energy and field strength one can rely on a coherent enhancement of radiation of particles in the bunch.
+Here we suggest another strategy to observe RF in a collision of a laser pulse with a charged particle bunch based on a coherent enhancement of bunch radiation.
 Indeed, while the energy of incoherent radiation of $N$ particles scales as $N$, the energy of coherent radiation scales as $N^2$ \cite{schwinger1945,michel_prl1982,hirschmugl_pra1991,hartemann_pre2000,gonoskov_pre2015,vieira_natphys2021,malaca_natphot2024,gelfer_prr2024,gelfer_mre2024,quin_ppcf2025}.
-Recently we have investigated in detail a coherent radiation of an electron bunch driven by a counterpropagating strong pulsed electromagnetic plane wave \cite{gelfer_prr2024}, mostly focusing on high frequency ($\omega\gg\omega_L$) radiation.
-Here we calculate the largest contribution to RF, show that it comes from frequencies $\omega\sim\omega_L$ and derive its dependence on the laser and particle bunch parameters.
-We demonstrate both analytically and numerically that, in contrast to common expectations, the approach based on application of coherent radiation can provide a substantial RF even at moderate particle energies and laser intensities, i.e. if the inequality in Eq.~\eqref{LLcond} is violated.
+Recently, we studied coherent radiation of an electron bunch driven by a strong counterpropagating pulsed electromagnetic plane wave \cite{gelfer_prr2024}, focusing mostly on high frequencies ($\omega\gg\omega_L$).
+Here we estimate the main contribution to RF, show that it comes from frequencies $\omega\sim\omega_L$ and derive its dependence on the laser and particle bunch parameters.
+We demonstrate both analytically and numerically that coherent radiation can provide a substantial RF even at moderate particle energies and laser intensities such that inequality in Eq.~\eqref{LLcond} is violated.